rumblelog/bettel-royale/README.md

     occurred in.
 -   `rounds` - Every round that happened is listed here with the game it occurred in and the round number within that game.
--   `users` - Contains username of any Discord user that ever was shown to interact in Battle Royale.
+-   `users` - Contains Discord User ID of any Discord userreferenced in other tables.
+Used to contain user name but that is now in `user_name_observations`.
+-   `user_name_observations` - Contains the observations of the tool when someone was first seen with what nickname.
+This is where you should map the user ID to a nickname.
+Usually, you want the newest entry from this for simplicity but you can also try and approximate the username that would be closest to an entry's timestamp, however these timestamps aren't exactly accurate to when the nickname was actually changed, only when it was first picked up by the tool as being used in the respective channels in any visible way.

 For examples on how to write queries against this data you can check out [sql/queries/](sql/queries/).